NPR Privacy Notice for EU Users

 The following options for exercising your rights are also available:

 - Google Opt-Out.
 To prevent your data from being used by Google Analytics, click here for the Google Universal Analytics opt-out browser add-on: https://tools.google.com/dlpage/gaoptout.
-Google also offers opt-out features to limit the use of your information for personalized or "interest-based" sponsorship credits at https://adssettings.google.com/.
+Google also offers opt-out features to limit the use of your information for personalized or "interest-based" sponsorship credits and marketing messages at https://adssettings.google.com/.
 To learn more about how Google uses data, visit www.google.com/policies/privacy/partners/.

 - Please note that if you use these tools or settings to limit the collection and use of your information, you may still receive the same number of sponsorship credits, but they may not be as relevant to your interests.
 The tools or settings described above are specific to the device/browser.
 If you use a different device/browser or if your browser cookies expire, you may need to reconfigure your preferences by using the tools described above.